LinusCDE/rmTabletDriver/README.md

 In order to work in GIMP, the device must get enabled under `Edit -> Input devices`.

+# Calibrating

+It also is a good idea to calibrate the tablet using xinput_calibrator because the tablet screen will be streched to match your screen.
+That will result in a wrong aspect ratio.

+When calibration using xinput_calibrator use the pdf, open it on the reMarkable and touch the points there.

+(I essentially just recorded the calibration screen, took a screenshot, changed the colors, added borders, and created a pdf from it.)

 # Credits

 Huge thanks to benthor's [HuionKamvasGT191LinuxDriver](https://github.com/benthor/HuionKamvasGT191LinuxDriver) (found